radian-software/straight.el/README.md

   private Git repositories in your configuration, then you might want to use SSH instead.
 * `straight-base-dir` --
-  by default, straight's main directory, containing it's build files and package repos, is located in `user-emacs-directory`.
+  by default, straight's main directory, containing its build files and package repos, is located in `user-emacs-directory`.
 You can change the location of straight's base directory via this variable.
 * `straight-build-dir` --